 MSc, NZCE(Int), PMP, MIEEE

-IT control & automation projects heavily involved with (encompassing design/development and commissioning) include:
+IT control and automation projects heavily involved with (encompassing design/development and commissioning) included:

 - Texas Instruments Semiconductor Plant, Life Safety System – Dallas, Texas, U.S.A.

-- White Tiger II Oil & Gas Platform - Vung Tau, Vietnam
+- White Tiger II Oil and Gas Platform – Vung Tau, Vietnam

-- BP Schiehallion Offshore Oil & Gas FPSO - West of Shetland Is.
+- BP Schiehallion Offshore Oil and Gas FPSO – West of Shetland Is.

 - Pemex Oil Refinery – Cadereyta, Mexico